With Coach Kelvin, Online Running Coach for We Run and the We Run Virtual Running Club, and 1:1 Running Coach for Leeds and surrounding areas

 Speed is generated through pushing a downward force through the floor.
 It’s much easier to run quickly on the road than through soggy mud as it’s very difficult to get downward force on a soft surface.
 When you see a cross country runner run through mud you’ll see them lifting their knees higher.
 This higher knee lift gives their foot a greater gravitational force to use as it drops to the floor.
 Whatever the surface, the higher the knee lift, the greater the force as the foot hits the floor and the faster the leg moves forward.
 However, there is a limit to this: You’ll notice that elite sprinters will raise their knees to an angle of up to 90 degrees to the vertical so they can put a greater power into the floor.
 Of course, this isn’t sustainable for a long period of time so elite distance runners will raise their knees to about 45 degrees, even when running on firm ground.
 This higher knee lift has the added benefit of gravity taking some of the work of running off the runner.

 Don’t let that previous paragraph put you off; it’s unlikely that you’re near that 90 degree angle!
 If you’re not sure, have someone watch you do some 70% effort strides and gauge your maximum angle of knee elevation.
-If this is lower than 45 degrees, work on your knee drive.

 What Are The Potential Risks Of Neglecting Knee Drive?